nitheesh-cpu/Forbidden-Island/index.md

 ## About this Project

+This project is a recreation of the board game _Forbidden Island_ in Java.
+Forbidden Island is a 2-4 player cooperative multiplayer board game in which players must move around the board in attempts to retrieve all four treasures and escape before the island sinks.
+Players are given the choice between moving, shoring up tiles, trading, and use cards

 You can use the [editor on GitHub](https://github.com/nitheesh-cpu/ForbiddenIslandProject/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.